davidalves1/vue-crud/README.md

 # vue-crud

-> A project to test CRUD using the Vue.js
+> A project to create a Vue.js ToDo with MongoDB

 ## Build Setup